Chris Cornell toxicology report indicates multiple prescription drugs | Where Orlando Turns First For Breaking News, Weather, and Traffic

-A toxicology report obtained by TMZ indicates that Soundgarden lead singer Chris Cornell had multiple prescription drugs in his system.
+A toxicology report obtained by TMZ indicates that Soundgarden lead singer Chris Cornell had multiple prescription drugs in his system, but they did not cause his death.

+“These drugs did not contribute to the cause of death,” Assistant Wayne County Medical Examiner Dr. Theodore Brown told The Associated Press.

 Cornell was found dead of a suicide by hanging May 18 at the MGM Grand Detroit after Soundgarden performed at the Fox Theater earlier that night.